Top 6 Things to Do in Bend Oregon — Outdoor Adventures and Tours

 6. Ski and Snowboard at Mt.
 Bachelor

 As one of the top skiing and snowboarding destinations in the Pacific NorthWest, Mt.
 Bachelor Ski Resort offers an unparalleled adventure amidst breathtaking alpine scenery.
 Located just 21 miles from Bend, approximately 25 minutes drive, this iconic resort boasts over 4,300 acres of skiable terrain, catering to all skill levels from beginners to seasoned experts.
+For winter sports enthusiasts, skiing and snowboarding at Mt.
+Bachelor should be at the top of your winter list for things to do in Bend, Oregon.
 With its consistent snowfall and diverse terrain composed of groomed slopes, bowls, and gorgeous tree runs, Mt.
 Bachelor provides endless opportunities for exhilarating runs and unforgettable moments on the slopes.
 If you’re a beginner, Mt.
 Bachelor offers ski and snowboard lessons daily along with a variety of bunny-hills to practice.
 Whether carving through pristine powder, navigating through glades, or enjoying panoramic views from the summit, Mt.
 Bachelor has something memorable to offer anyone who visits.

 There are virtually endless options when it comes to outdoor activities in Bend Oregon.
 The region of Central Oregon is where the Cascade Mountains meet the High Desert.
 With access to volcanos, caves that cut deep into the earth, state and national forests, mountains and ski resorts, dramatically carved rock structures, and rivers perfect for white water rafting.
+When visiting Bend, Oregon, the city acts as the perfect base for outdoor enthusiasts, offering access to a multitude of activities to do in Bend, Oregon for all seasons and adventure types.
 Whichever activities fit your travel schedule and your budget, it’s sure to be a great addition to your itinerary.

 If you’re already traveling through Oregon, make sure to spend some time in Portland.
 Check out our city guide to some of the best places to eat, stay, and see in Portland Oregon.